stockhuman/tpw-data/README.md

 Rating | Meaning
 -- | ------------
-0  | Org. deliberately conceals the authorship of idividual articles and the editorial board 1  | Org. normally conceals author names (at least one named byline in past 6 months) 2  | Org. sometimes publishes author name (>50% named bylines) 3  | Org. only publishes author name or publishes other details but author may use a pseudonym
+0  | Org. deliberately conceals the authorship of individual articles and the editorial board 1  | Org. normally conceals author names (at least one named byline in past 6 months) 2  | Org. sometimes publishes author name (>50% named bylines) 3  | Org. only publishes author name or publishes other details but author may use a pseudonym